-Oversight of ESG strategy is maintained by the Board of Directors, who receive quarterly updates through the Nominating & Governance Committee report.
+Oversight of Sustainable Business Framework is maintained by the Board of Directors, who receive quarterly updates through the Nominating & Governance Committee report.
 Other committees also report, as necessary, aligned to their areas of oversight.

-- The Nominating & Governance Committee holds primary oversight accountabilities of the group's ESG strategy, including progress toward its ESG focus areas.
+- The Nominating & Governance Committee holds primary oversight accountabilities of AmFam's Sustainable Business Framework, including progress on the focus areas.
 This committee also provides oversight on topics relating to board recruitment/onboarding, professional development and educational opportunities, management disclosures, and updating committee charters (including Corporate Governance Guidelines).
-On a biannual basis, the Nominating & Governance Committee reviews our Sustainable Business Framework which includes our Climate Impacts & Resiliency focus area. - The Audit Committee oversees related-party transactions, regulations, compliance with business ethics, oversight of independent auditor performance, and financial reporting integrity. - The Finance Committee oversees enterprise investment performance, external investment manager performance, and ESG investment activity and responsible investment oversight. - The People, Compensation, and Rewards Committee oversees people-related topics (employee engagement, retention, recruitment, succession planning, talent development, DEI, pay equity), officer compensation and incentive plan goal setting, and oversight of independent compensation consultant performance. - The Risk Committee oversees the Enterprise Risk Management program and receives quarterly reporting on strategic, financial, operational, technology and legal, and regulatory risks.
+On a quarterly basis, the Nominating & Governance Committee reviews our Sustainable Business Framework which includes our Climate Impacts & Resiliency focus area. - The Audit Committee oversees related-party transactions, regulations, compliance with business ethics, oversight of independent auditor performance, and financial reporting integrity. - The Finance Committee oversees enterprise investment performance, external investment manager performance, sustainable investment activity and responsible investment oversight. - The People, Compensation, and Rewards Committee oversees people-related topics (employee engagement, retention, recruitment, succession planning, talent development, DEI, pay equity), officer compensation and incentive plan goal setting, and oversight of independent compensation consultant performance. - The Risk Committee oversees the Enterprise Risk Management program and receives quarterly reporting on strategic, financial and insurance, operational, technology and legal/regulatory risks.

-Operationally, the Senior Leadership Team provides strategic direction to programs within the ESG strategy including progress toward its ESG focus areas, reporting to the Board Nominating & Governance Committee.
-Execution of the ESG strategy is managed by:
+Operationally, the Senior Leadership Team provides strategic direction to programs within the Sustainable Business Framework including progress toward the focus areas, reporting to the Board Nominating & Governance Committee.
+Execution of the enterprise Sustainable Business Framework is managed by:

-- The AmFam Group ESG Council is inclusive of leaders from across the business and focuses on driving on driving execution and alignment of action across operating companies and business units. - The Enterprise Chief Strategy and Technology Officer and Vice President of Strategy Performance & Partnerships are accountable for the development and execution of the ESG strategy, policies and programs, and reporting.
+- The AmFam ESG Council is inclusive of leaders from across the business and focuses on driving execution and alignment of action across operating companies and business units. - The Enterprise Chief Strategy and Information Officer and Vice President of Strategy Performance & Partnerships are accountable to the development and execution of the Sustainable Business Framework, policies and programs, and reporting.

-Effective corporate governance and leadership is critical to the success of AmFam Group's climate change mitigation efforts.
+Effective corporate governance and leadership is critical to the success of AmFam's climate change mitigation efforts.
 These leaders support and guide climate initiatives throughout the enterprise.

-Peter Settel Enterprise Chief Strategy & Technology Officer
+Peter Settel Enterprise Chief Strategy & Information Officer

-- Responsible for both oversight of AmFam Group's ESG Strategy which includes climate-related risks and opportunities
+Responsible for oversight of AmFam's Sustainable Business Framework Strategy which includes climate-related risks and opportunities.

-- Informed on climate-related issues as

-- important matters arise